Customs Consolidation Act 1876: Passage

 The bill had its first reading in the House of Lords on 10 July 1876.
 The bill had its second reading in the House of Lords on 11 July 1876 and was committed to a committee of the whole house, which met and reported on 13 July 1876, without amendments.
 The bill had its third reading in the House of Lords on 17 July 1876 and passed, without amendments.

 The bill was granted royal assent on 24 July 1876.

-Legacy
+Subsequent developments

 The act was amended by several acts in the following sessions, including: